Waschina/HCC_microbiota2022/README.md

 ##### Compositional analysis

-Faecal bacterial in blood and liver samples.
+Faecal bacteria in blood and liver samples.
 Definition of <u>faecal bacteria</u>: "The ASV has an relative abundance of >= 1% in at least 1 faecal sample."

 ```r
 # Faecal bacteria proportion in blood and liver